auv.danawebvn.com

 Curricular Structure

-Our programs are centered on the philosophy of liberal education, providing our students career paths grounded in a rigorous General Studies curriculum.
-Our sequence of General Studies courses will develop the analytical, logical, mathematical, and communication skills of students while cultivating 21st Century social, cultural and global perspectives....
+Our programs are centered on the philosophy of liberal education, providing our students career paths grounded in a rigorous general core curriculum.
+Our students will develop their analytical, logical, mathematical, and communication skills while cultivating 21st Century social, cultural, and global perspectives.

 Learning Outcomes